 Save Money by Increasing Attic Insulation in East Syracuse

-Having the correct amount of insulation in your attic can make your East Syracuse home cozier throughout the seasons.
+Having the right amount of insulation in your attic can make your East Syracuse home cozier throughout the seasons.
 Better energy efficiency could also help you save money on heating and cooling costs.

 Do you have the correct amount of insulation?
 Probably not.
-A recent study by the North American Insulation Manufacturers Association discovered 90 percent of homes in the U.S. don’t have enough insulation.
-If every home in the country was suitably insulated to modern building code, the Boston University School of Public Health determined it would slash electric consumption by 37 billion kilowatts.
+A recent study by the North American Insulation Manufacturers Association discovered 90 percent of homes in the U.S. are underinsulated.
+If every home in the country was suitably insulated to current building code, the Boston University School of Public Health determined it would cut electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes each year!

 Does My Home Have Enough Insulation?